carlosmu/editor_swap/README.md

 7. Enjoy it!

 # To-Do
-- Add preferences, for set custom editors.
+- Add preferences, for set custom editors (and none)
-- Add Shortcut Ctrl+Tab
+- Add Shortcut Ctrl+Tab (and make it configurable)
+- Preview before release? (like brushes preview)